orbitrs/.github/profile/README.md

 # 🚀 Welcome to Orbit

-**orbitrs** is the home of **Orbit** — a next-generation, Rust-first UI framework that unifies web, native, and embedded application development through a single component model.
+**Orbit** — a next-generation, Rust-first UI framework that unifies web, native, and embedded application development through a single component model.

 > **Build once, deploy everywhere** with the performance, safety, and elegance of Rust.